Adhamkhaled12/Task-Management/README.md

 - **Route:** `GET /api/users/verify-email`

-  - **Description:** Verify the email address using the verification token sent to the user's email.
+  - **Description:** Verify the email address by clicking on the link sent to your mail which triggers this route.
   - **Query Parameters:**
     - `token`: The verification token received in the email.
   - **Response:**